 The deal has been welcomed by figures such as Tony Hall, the Director-General of the BBC, who commented that “Wimbledon is the pinnacle of sport” and also said that showing the tournament on the BBC “will continue to unite the nation through must-see sporting moments, captivating audiences of all ages.”

 Meanwhile, Philip Brook, chairman of the All England Club, released a statement saying the club greatly values “the BBC's commitment to delivering large national audiences for the championships across a multitude of high-quality platforms."

 High number of views and website visits in 2016

-A strong factor in securing an extra four years onto the previous contract may have been the popularity of the event on TV and Online on the BBC.
+A strong factor in securing an extra four years onto the previous contract may have been the popularity of the event on TV and on the BBC.

 13.3 million people watched Andy Murray beat Milos Raonic to take his second Wimbledon title, his home Grand Slam, whilst 4.8 million watched Serena Williams take her 22nd Grand Slam title by beating Angelique Kerber.
 Furthermore, almost two million people watched the Wimbledon on the BBC Sport website throughout the championships this year.